By Mike Bennighof, Ph.D.

 The strategic situation is one crafted to give some semblance of probability to the large fleet conjured by Plan Z, the totally unrealistic dream of German naval planners endorsed by Adolf Hitler but eventually cancelled.
 The outline of events is definitely possible; the Polish leadership was indeed willing to join the Axis cause and Polish participation would have greatly strengthened German chances against the Soviets.
 Striking the Soviets a year earlier might have made success somewhat more probable; the really big stretch here is granting the Nazi leadership enough foresight to continue their naval building program to be ready for the next phase of the conflict.

-That naval building program yields six more battleships, a pair of aircraft carriers, a trio of battle cruisers and a number of armored cruisers, scout cruisers and destroyers.
+That naval building program yields six more battleships, a pair of aircraft carriers (plus some liner conversions), a trio of battle cruisers and a number of armored cruisers, scout cruisers and destroyers.
 It’s still not a match for the Royal Navy, but it does allow the Kriegsmarine to practice the type of commerce warfare advocated by Adm.
 Wolfgang Wegener after the First World War, with powerful squadrons of surface ships supporting the sorties of commerce raiders, preventing the British from concentrating their forces to seek and destroy them.

-Britain stands alone, but does so with some considerable force: four big and powerful new battleships of the Lion class, the fast battleship Vanguard, big fleet aircraft carriers of the Eagle and Malta classes, and new cruisers and destroyers to support them.
-The counter sheet from the old East of Suez expansion book is included, along with a brand-new sheet of additional (mostly) British pieces.
+Britain stands alone, but does so with some considerable force: four big and powerful new battleships of the Lion class, the fast battleship Vanguard, big fleet aircraft carriers of the Audacious class, modernized old battleships and carriers, and new cruisers and destroyers to support them.
 The Royal Navy is no pushover.

 Both sides also wield more modern aircraft than in the original Bismarck game, including jet fighters and long-range bombers.
 The Germans still suffer from the same problems of their historical counterparts – the Luftwaffe has a lot of powerful squadrons, but they have little interest in the Navy’s missions.
 And the Navy, unlike that of the British, has no air arm of its own and is dependent on the fickle will of the Air Force’s commanders.